TheDeveloperDen/LearningResources/README.md

-# LearningResources
+# Learning Resources

-Crowdsourced collation of resources for learning programming
+Crowd-sourced collation of resources for learning programming

 ## What this is

-This repository contains a crowdsourced compendium of curated resources for learning various programming topics.
+This repository contains a crowd-sourced compendium of curated resources for learning various programming topics.
 Anyone is free to contribute, or use this data at no cost (although credit is appreciated).

 The data is all stored in the YAML format and validated with a JSON Schema.